 Protect Your Accounts from Online Phishing Scams

-Watch out for online phishing scams designed to trick you into submitting information (like passwords) to allow the sender to access your account.
-Whenever you receive any suspicious messages, go to your account via a new browser and type in the URL.
+Watch out for online phishing scams that trick you into submitting information (like passwords) to allow the sender to access your account.
+Whenever you receive suspicious messages, go to your account via a new browser and type in the URL.
 Never click a link in an email that will take you to your PayPal account.
 If you make that the rule, your account information (and funds!) will be much safer.

-More interesting articles for you:
+More exciting articles for you:

-- How to Clean and Sanitize Keyboard in 12 Minute
+- How to Clean and Sanitize Keyboard in 12 Minutes

-- How to Open WebP Images in Windows 10 – Easy Solutions
+- How to Open WebP Images in Windows 10

 - Common Email Problems and Solutions